eduvpn/documentation/RASPBERRY_PI.md

 repeat the important steps below.

-I used this command to create the SD card for the Pi on my laptop running Fedora, NOTE on the Raspberry Pi 4 you use `rpi4` as `--target` parameter:
+I used this command to create the SD card for the Pi on my laptop running Fedora, NOTE on the Raspberry Pi 4 you use `rpi4` as `--target` parameter and make sure you use a Fedora 35 image:

     $ sudo arm-image-installer --image=Fedora-Minimal-34-1.2.aarch64.raw.xz --resizefs --target=rpi3 --media=/dev/mmcblk0